emacs-mirror/emacs/mps/manual/source/guide/perf.rst

            and tens of thousands of garbage collection cycles.

-The lesson here is that the allocation of address space has to be comfortably larger than the working set of the program.
+The lesson here is that the allocation of address space has to be comfortably larger than the working set of the program, but that a very large address space is ruinous to performance.